Product

 Reducing churn is an important goal for many large SaaS companies and startups.
 By implementing an effective dunning process, companies can identify failed payments and resolve them before they lead to customer cancellations.

 Involuntary churn usually occurs because companies aren’t proactively recovering failed payments.
-We’ve found that SaaS and subscription companies are losing around 9% of monthly recurring revenue (MRR) on average.
-Dunning is a great way to reduce churn and increase revenue for both enterprise companies and startups.
+We’ve found that SaaS and subscription companies lose an average of around 9% of monthly recurring revenue (MRR).
+Dunning is a great way to reduce churn and increase revenue for enterprise companies and startups.

 1. Perfect Your Pre-Dunning Process

-Before we get into tips for optimizing the dunning process itself, there are also ways to prevent the need for dunning in the first place.
-This is often called pre-dunning.
+Before we get into tips for optimizing the dunning process itself, there are also ways to prevent the need for dunning, which is often called pre-dunning.

 Pre-dunning is a way to warn customers about expiring credit cards and other things that could lead to a failed payment or involuntary churn

-This is an efficient way to reduce churn, as you’re preventing issues before they occur.
+This is an efficient way to reduce churn, as you prevent issues before they occur.

 Involuntary churn timeline

-Involuntary churn doesn’t happen overnight, but can have serious impact on your revenue if you’re not paying attention.
+Involuntary churn doesn’t happen overnight, but if you’re not paying attention, it can seriously impact your revenue.

 2. Develop Effective Dunning Emails

 Dunning has a bad rap because it’s often implemented with boring and generic email blasts.
-These emails typically have poor results because they look like spam, and customers won’t take action or even open them at all.
+These emails typically have poor results because they look like spam, and customers won’t take action or even open them.

 An effective dunning process requires writing compelling dunning emails that encourage customers to update their payment information.
 A simple way to do so is by using a tool like Recover.
 It offers nearly a dozen turn-key templates you can use to craft effective dunning email sequences in just a few clicks.
-The email below is an example.
+Here is an example of customizable emails in Recover::

 Customizable emails in Recover